-Who said chores had to be boring and mundane?
+Who says chores have to be boring and mundane?
 The third edition of Furnishing Utopia asked 26 international designers to explore and reinterpret the focused work and cleanliness of the Shakers, which they regarded as a path to enlightenment.
 Holding things such as spray bottles, watering cans and handles in high regards, this exhibition will make you crave cleaning your home, making the "Sensory Isolation Booth" at the back of the exhibition extremely fitting.
 In the booth, visitors are asked to test out the various brooms in the exhibition by sweeping up different materials.

 The pieces on display at Colony in Soho, including these "Bumpy Growers" by Poritz & Studio, play around with the theme of Balanced / Unbalanced.
 The show is a relaxing escape from the busy streets of SoHo (especially Canal Street), and will remain open all the way until the 24th.